Identifying Fake News and Misinformation

 Look for: motion blur inconsistent on the overlay; rolling-shutter wobble missing on added layer.

-"The danger is not in what is false, but in what feels true enough to believe."
+“The greatest danger is not what is false but what feels true enough to believe.”